Eddie’s Dental Journey: Why Dog Dental Care Matters (And How to Protect Your Dog’s Teeth and Save Money)

 That’s why consistent at-home dental care is the best prevention.
 By brushing regularly and using enzymatic toothpaste and dental chews, you can help minimize tartar buildup and reduce (or delay) the need for professional cleanings under anesthesia.

 For aging pets, prevention is truly the key to keeping them healthy, comfortable, and out of unnecessary procedures.
-As a dogmom of an aging dog, I will do anything to avoid having Eddie put under anesthesia.
-I also want to avoid him having to stay overnight at a vet after some horror stories from friends and families.
-In our old neighborhood, Eddie’s friend Pip, passed away after a dental cleaning.
+As a dog mom of an aging dog, I will do anything to avoid having Eddie put under anesthesia.
+I also want to avoid him having to stay overnight at a vet after hearing some horror stories from friends and family.
+In our old neighborhood, Eddie’s friend Pip passed away after a dental cleaning.
 He was close to Eddie’s age at that time, around 7 years old.
 He got pneumonia.

 What I Use for Eddie